Leiko Ikemura, Amazonas 9, Monotype (2015)

 Tetsugoro Yorozu, Self-portrait with a cloud, oil on canvas (1922) (currently on display at the Museum of Modern Art, Hayama)

-I’ve always been a worrier, and a lot of things make me nervous.
-Change most of all.
 There is a side of me that really likes things to stay the same.
 I don’t want summer to become autumn.
 I don’t want to leave things – homes, jobs, people, regardless of whether or not I actually like them.
 I even find it hard to leave a place I’m visiting for a day.
-I resist and fight and push against change.
-But not changing is even worse.
-Continue reading Someday this pain will be useful to you
+I resist and push against change.
+But not changing is worse.
+Continue reading How to get out of anxiety quicksand

 Daily rituals, routines, habits.
 Lately this seems to be a popular point of discussion.
 Up until about a year ago, though, I hadn’t given much thought to my habits, other than when I was trying to break a bad one.
 But since I’ve started to form new habits, my life has changed significantly, for the better.
 Continue reading How I changed my habits and changed my life